 Running lein help faq will get you the FAQ.
 Documentation for each individual task is available via lein help $TASK.
 You can also see the sample project.clj file containing a reference of most project settings by running lein help sample.

-Leiningen is the most active open-source Clojure project.
+Leiningen is the most widely-contributed-to Clojure project.
 We welcome potential contributors and do our best to try to make it easy to help out.

 Discussion occurs primarily in the #leiningen channel on Freenode, but there is also a mailing list.
 To join the mailing list, email firstname.lastname@example.org.
 The same address is used for posting once you've joined.
 Issues should be reported on the GitHub issue tracker.
 Simpler issues appropriate for first-time contributors looking to help out are tagged "newbie".